Day 8: Monument Valley

 The park can be visited by car, driving around a course that allows the visitor to enjoy some of the most recognizable views of the park.
 Some areas are closed to the public and several private roads lead to where traditional Navajo people still live, without running water and electricity.
 They prepare and spin wool the old-fashioned way, using dyes made from native plants.
 Navajo rugs are treasured by collectors all around the world, and can be purchased in the park.

 Traditional Navajos use native plants for many things, including medicines.
 The yucca plant alone provides the basis for shoes, baskets, clothing and soap.
-While driving around the park you can find some vendors who sell some of these products, handmade jewelry, and all sorts of goods.
+While driving around the park vendors can be found with stalls where they sell some of these products, handmade jewelry, and all sorts of handmade goods.